t16ing/env2/README.md

     - `ggmm`: switch to master or main branch
     - `gginit`: configure user information and use store as default credential helper
     - `ggls`: list all pending PULL and PUSH repositories
+- mk family:
+    - `mkapplink`: make a executable as a gnome desktop application.
+    - `mksrcv`: make a executable as a service.

 ### Key Bindings